-Luke Bryan, ‘Country Girl (Shake It for Me)’ — Story Behind the Lyrics
+Luke Bryan, ‘Country Girl (Shake It for Me)’ — Story Behind the Song

 I’m not naive.
 I get the song.
 It’s just a simple, fun little song.
 But I will always stand behind how cool the verses are on the song … all that stuff is really fresh.
 Dallas and I were really excited about what we had.
-We did the chorus (hums a bit of the chorus), I was like, “Dallas, is it just this?
+We did the chorus … I was like, “Dallas, is it just this?
 It just seems kind of cheesy and not right.”
 We wrote it, and I still wasn’t sold on it, but Dallas was like, “It’s it.”
-After going home and humming and singing, “Country girl, shake it for me,’ I knew it was it.
+After going home and humming and singing, “Country girl, shake it for me,” I knew it was it.